 Sponsored by the MITRE Corporation, the community is made up of representatives from major operating systems vendors, commercial information security tool vendors, academia, government agencies, and research institutions.

-The full list is regularly updated every few months with the latest version released in August 2020.
+The full list is regularly updated every few months.
 The security weakness list includes over 600 categories, which include:

 - Buffer overflow